Joyce London Alexander: Career

 Alexander began her legal career in 1972.
 She became a staff attorney working for the Greater Boston Legal Assistance Project as a Reginald Heber Smith Community Lawyer fellow.
 After her fellowship, she was legal counsel for many years with the Youth Activities Commission in Boston.
 She also worked as an assistant professor at Tufts University, teaching urban law and black politics.
-She served as the chair of President Carter's Massachusetts delegation at the Democratic National Convention.
-She also co-founded the Urban League of Eastern Massachusetts, and was its first female president along with being one of the youngest presidents of any Urban League.
+She served as the chair of President Jimmy Carter's Massachusetts delegation at the Democratic National Convention.
+She also co-founded the Urban League of Eastern Massachusetts and was its first female president, along with being one of the youngest presidents of any Urban League.
 While there, she increased its budget tenfold.
 She became the first African-American woman nationwide, along with being the first woman in Massachusetts, to be an on-camera legal editor for a major network.
 Alexander was often called upon to appear on television and on interviews.
 In 1979, Alexander was appointed to the United States district court as a magistrate judge by President Jimmy Carter.
 She was the first African-American female judge to be appointed to that position, nationwide.
 She was also one of the youngest to ever be appointed to that position, nationwide.
 On January 2, 1996, she was made Chief Judge.
 She became the first African-American chief magistrate judge working on the federal bench.
 She also simultaneously became the first African-American chief judge of any court in Massachusetts.